Node Configuration

 - Healthcheck server: 3081

-While the configuration variables for them exist, you are not expected to change them unless you want to use the EN outside of provided docker environment (not supported at the time of writing).
+While the configuration variables for them exist, you are not expected to change them unless you want to use the Node outside provided Docker environment (not supported at the time of writing).

 API limits